urbit/urbit.org-reloaded/content/docs/arvo/clay/marks/writing-marks.md

 1,2,3
 ```

-If we now `|commit %home`, we should see it's been successfully added:
+If we now `|commit %base`, we should see it's been successfully added:

 ```
-> |commit %home
+> |commit %base
 >=
-+ /~zod/home/4/foo/csv
++ /~zod/base/4/foo/csv
 ```

 And if we try reading the file with the `-read` thread:

 ```
-> -read [%x our %home da+now /foo/csv]
+> -read [%x our %base da+now /foo/csv]
 ~[<|foo bar baz|> <|blah blah blah|> <|1 2 3|>]
 ```

 We can see our `%csv` `mark` has successfully converted our `foo.csv` file to a `(list (list @t))` when it was imported.

 Let's try the other direction now.
-We can create a new `bar.csv` files in the root of `%home` from the dojo like so:
+We can create a new `bar.csv` files in the root of `%base` from the dojo like so:

 ```
 > */bar/csv ~[['abc' 'def' ~] ['ghi' 'jkl' ~]]
-+ /~zod/home/5/bar/csv
++ /~zod/base/5/bar/csv
 ```

 And if we check it in the terminal on the Unix side we can see it's been correctly encoded:

 ```
-> cat zod/home/bar.csv
+> cat zod/base/bar.csv
 abc,def
 ghi,jkl
 ```